newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/individual-staff-licenses-cosmetology.md

 ---
 urlSlug: individual-staff-licenses-cosmetology
-name: Get Your Individual License and Ensure Your Staff Have Licenses
+name: Get Your Individual License and Ensure Your Staff is Licensed
 id: individual-staff-licenses-cosmetology
 callToActionLink: https://www.njconsumeraffairs.gov/cos/Pages/applications.aspx
 callToActionText: Apply for a Cosmetology License